Turoa: Access

+History

+Night skiing for paying customers was trialled in 1986.

 In 1995, skiers were evacuated from the skifield when a small volcanic eruption occurred at the crater lake, ejecting rocks, ash and steam.

-In 2007, a high speed six-seater chairlift, the High Noon Express was installed, replacing an existing T-bar to the top of the mountain.
+In 2007, a high speed six-seater chairlift, the High Noon Express was installed, replacing an existing T-bar to the top of the skifield.
 The lift had several faults after being installed, such as cable derailments.
 In winter of 2010, two pylons on the lift collapsed, and the lift was redesigned with 15 new shorter pylons instead of 10 higher pylons in the original design and was open 2011 season.
-The redesign required relocating an older fixed grip quad chair which previously passed under the lift.
+The redesign required relocating an older fixed grip quad chair, the High Flyer, which previously passed under the lift.

-Voluntary administration
+There was an accidental diesel spill in 2013 and after this the number of tanks and total storage was reduced.